EpicSuko/Capstone4J/README.md

   - [ ] Linux
   - [ ] macOS

-## License

-This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.
-This is the same license as the original Capstone project.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.